 Risks Related to the Company (extract)

-Ryanair is exposed to Brexit-related risks and uncertainties, as approximately 24% of revenue in fiscal year 2018 came from operations in the U.K., although this was offset somewhat by approximately 17% of Ryanair’s non-fuel costs in fiscal year 2018 which were related to operations in the U.K.
+Ryanair is exposed to Brexit-related risks and uncertainties, as approximately 17% of revenue in fiscal year 2022 came from operations in the U.K., although this was offset somewhat by approximately 12% of Ryanair’s non-fuel costs in fiscal year 2022 which were related to operations in the U.K.

 Brexit has caused, and may continue to cause, both significant volatility in global stock markets and currency exchange rate fluctuations, as well as create significant uncertainty among U.K. businesses and investors.
-In particular, the pound sterling has lost approximately 6% and 15% of its value against the U.S. Dollar and the euro respectively since the Referendum.
-Further, the Bank of England and other observers have warned of a significant probability of a Brexit-related recession in the U.K. The Company earns a significant portion of its revenues in pounds sterling, and any significant decline in the value of the pound and/or recession in the U.K. would materially impact its financial condition and results of operations.
-For the remainder of fiscal year 2019, taking account of timing differences between the receipt of sterling denominated revenues and the payment of sterling denominated costs, Ryanair estimates that every 1 pence sterling movement in the €/£ exchange rate will impact income by approximately €6 million.
-For additional information, please see “Item 3 –Currency Fluctuations Affect the Company’s Results”.
+In particular, to June 30, 2022, the pound sterling had lost approximately 19% and 11% of its value against the U.S. Dollar and the euro respectively since the Referendum.
+Further, the Bank of England and other observers have warned of a significant probability of a Brexit-related recession in the U.K., which may be further impacted by the negative economic effects of the Covid-19 pandemic and rising inflation.
+The Company earns a significant portion of its revenues in pounds sterling, and any significant decline in the value of the pound and/or recession in the U.K. would materially impact its financial condition and results of operations.
+For the remainder of fiscal year 2023, taking account of timing differences between the receipt of sterling denominated revenues and the payment of sterling denominated costs, Ryanair estimates that every 1 pence sterling movement in the €/£ exchange rate will impact net income by approximately €8 million.
+For additional information, please see “–Currency fluctuations affect the Company’s results”.

 Risks Related to Ownership of the Company’s Ordinary Shares or ADRs (extract)